firstpersonvis/firstpersonvis.github.io/index.md

 We might follow-up with rejected submissions to offer the authors an opportunity to revise and resubmit.

 # Timeline
 - July 31, 2023: Submission Deadline
 - August 15, 2023: Reviews Completed
 - August 20, 2023: Author Notification
 - September 15, 2023: Submission Camera Ready Deadline

+# What to Expect
+This will be a half-day hybrid workshop.
+To best leverage the workshop format, we will minimize the amount of time dedicated to talks and presentations and maximize the amount of time dedicated to active group work and discussions.

+**Presentations and Introduction of Challenges:**
+Each accepted
+submission will be given 3-5min to present (depending on number of accepted submissions), followed by a Q&A session.
+We will then collectively list challenges based on submissions and  presentations.

+**Hands-on session:**
+We will invite the workshop participants to self- select an identified challenge they are particularly interested in, and to form groups based on interest.
+We will provide templates that each formed group will fill during that session, highlighting the challenge, an exemplar case study, and resulting research opportunities.

+**Wrap-up discussion & next steps:**
+We will convene a structured discussion informed by the hands-on session and discuss the concrete next step of writing a research paper based on the workshop output.
+After the workshop, a voluntary workshop lunch will be planned for in-person attendees to encourage community building.

+## Intended Outcome
+The primary intended outcome of this workshop is to establish a list of challenges and opportunities and to identify a group of authors that will work together on a joint publication that lays out a research agenda of the topic.

 # Organizers